What can I say?

 Since I used non-homogenized milk, my yogurt separated much in the way the milk itself would if let to sit.
 The ‘cream’ layer on top is actually kind of nice, super rich and creamy.
 If you use homogenized milk this separation will not occur.

-A big kudos goes to Dana of Afternoons and Coffeespoons, whose yogurt looks a heck of a lot creamier than mine does.
 You guys seemed so excited about this challenge when I announced it, but I guess I wasn’t the only one left underwhelmed, since Dana was the only one who actually submitted a final result.
 Was it something I said?
 Or (more likely) are we all just too busy dealing with taxes and spring cleaning and the like to take 30 minutes out of our day to make something from scratch?

 Ah, well, maybe next time.